basimilch/basimilch-app/README.md

 #### [`byebug`]

-Dropping a `byebug` call anywhere in your code, will stop the programm and show a debug prompt in the process or terminal where the `rails server` command is running.
+Dropping a `byebug` call anywhere in your code, will stop the program and show a debug prompt in the process or terminal where the `rails server` command is running.
 And in case you wonder why `debugger` seems to do the same thing, it is indeed because [`debugger` is an alias for `byebug`].

+In order to prevent forgetting the breakpoint in production we have modified the helper `byebug` (see `Kernel` module in [`rails_extensions.rb`]) so that it will raise an error in the tests to help finding the call before pushing to production.

 [`byebug`]: https://github.com/deivid-rodriguez/byebug
 [`debugger` is an alias for `byebug`]: https://github.com/deivid-rodriguez/byebug/blob/bb98cd60cfeceee8ce626a222346ef432e7d2a0e/lib/byebug/attacher.rb#L33
+[`rails_extensions.rb`]: lib/rails_extensions.rb

 #### [`web-console`]